 As the name suggests, cannabis concentrates are concentrated THC and CBD extracts of cannabis flowers, which usually contain a plethora of other cannabinoids and terpenes.

-Today, with new technologies and methods, cannabis concentrates are easier to make than ever before, however some of the old techniques are still in use today, such as hand rolled hash.
+Today, with new technologies and methods, cannabis concentrates are easier to make than ever before—amazingly, some of the old techniques are still in use today, such as hand-rolling.

-Concentrates are packed with several times the cannabinoids found in dried flowers; the potency of concentrates can reach up to 90%, which is why many people, even seasoned weed users, have bad experiences when they first try them.
+Concentrates are packed with several times more cannabinoids than “plain” dried flowers and their potency can reach up to 90%, which is why many people have a bad experience when they first try them.